-You start by adding the object to your canvas.
+You start by adding the element to your canvas.
 When it’s first added it will contain the default one row, three column structure - it looks like this:

 Once it’s on the canvas, you can start styling it and adding any content you want.
 Setting up your grid is done through the Style panel on the right of the screen.
 Here you can see the default settings.
 The grid has three elements (called cells).
 Each element is set at 300 x 300 pixels with horizontal and vertical spacing set at 20 px.
 By changing the grid number, you add more cells to the grid which appear under the first row of cells.
 So, by changing the number of elements from three to say six, you will have two rows of cells appear on your screen.